 One of the most relaxing forms of self-care across the month of Ramadan?
 Farrah recommends regular prayers.
 “For me, prayer is a form of meditation, and I don’t define meditation solely as sitting cross-legged on top of a mountain.
 I define meditation as a time to wind down physically, spiritually and mentally.
 There is so much noise and external stimulation, so it’s important to restore balance.
 For me, meditation is a beauty ritual because that outer glow and inner sense of peace is true beauty.
-But I do need a little help, so I like to use Ila’s Vital Energy Aroma Roller.”
+But I do need a little help, so I like to use this works' Stress Check Breathe In.”

 5) Go makeup-free

 Allow your skin to breathe and embrace the au naturel look over Ramadan.
 “During Ramadan, I don’t wear makeup, which means I have more time to moisturise my full body, something I don’t have time to do during the week and very often neglect.”